 Acquisition-related transaction costs (e.g., legal, due diligence, valuation, and other professional fees) are not included as a component of consideration paid, but are required to be expensed as incurred.
-We incurred minimal acquisition-related costs during the three months ended February 28, 2018, which are included in acquisition-related expenses in our condensed consolidated statement of operations.
+We incurred minimal acquisition-related costs during the three and six months ended May 31, 2018, which are included in acquisition-related expenses on our condensed consolidated statements of operations.